 Better Sleep can make for Better Traveladmin

-Eliminate Blue Light when it is time for Bed
+Eliminate Blue Light when it is Time for Bed

 Try and reduce exposure to sleep disturbing blue light – whether it be from televisions or mobile devices.
-Invest in a pair of amber-tinted sleep glasses which reduce the effect of blue light.
-You should also travel with prestik as this can actually help you get better sleep.
+Invest in a pair of amber-tinted sleep glasses that reduce the effect of blue light.
+You should also travel with Prestik, as this can actually help you get better sleep.
 But how?
 Prestik will come in handy to cover the LED lights from any electronic devices.
-Even the small LED light on the television or air conditioner can disrupt your internal body clock, telling your body it is actually time to wake up rather than sleep.
+Even the small LED pilot light on the television or air conditioner can disrupt your internal body clock, telling your body it is actually time to wake up rather than sleep.

 Try Stick to Regular Bedtime